About

 Autobiography

-I'll spare you boilerplate annotations of my CV.
-In retrospect, I appear to be a fairly common type of American provincial.
-Grandparents born on family farms who moved to town, their children entered professions in the city (Des Moines, in this case), grandchildren flung elsewhere by academia.
-Mine must have been peasants immigrated from Ireland, Holland, and Germany that northwest Iowa Catholic life eventually melded.
-Only the Irish side maintained much cultural pride but I couldn't avoid a Teutonic surname that might mean a field of willows, misspelt, but sounds and looks like weeds in our telling.
-My folks aimed to counterbalance it by a diminutive-resistant single syllable.
-The unique combination betrays my typical background yet does make me easily searchable.
+I'll spare you annotations of my CV.
+In retrospect, I appear to be a fairly common middle American: grandparents born on family farms who moved to town, their children entered professions in the city, then grandchildren gravitated to metropolises.
+My ancestors must have been peasants immigrated from Ireland, Holland, and Germany that northwest Iowa Catholic life eventually melded.
+Only the Irish side maintained ethnic pride, but at least the Teutonic surname (that might mean a field of willows, misspelt, but sounds and looks like weeds in our telling) is uniquely searchable.

 If this were an application essay I would feel compelled to pretend that I always dreamt of becoming a professor who saves the world, and that your approval will contribute to this good purpose.
 In reality, when you're shy and studious academia finds you.
 I'm fortunate to have avoided the laboratory, although I spent several years alone in the darkroom listening to an ipod and sloshing liquids.
 In Boulder for college, Stan Brakhage's orbit unexpectedly introduced me to contemporary art and led to an MFA at UW–Milwaukee.
 (I've gotten over my 16mm purism and my shame enough to upload these films.)
 Then a poetry seminar with Lisa Samuels sparked an essay on Gertrude Stein that landed me at Yale.
 At that point a joint PhD program in Comparative Literature and Film Studies meant that I did not have to choose between French or American literature or film.
 I could do all three.
 I took an abstract theme, punctuation and modernism, for my dissertation (certainly there are other subjects that combine Franco-American Lit & cinema more naturally).
 I've continued to publish work in these areas and consider myself a comparatist.